 The National Health and Medical Research Council of Australia (NHMRC) and Australian Research Council (ARC) have joined large international funding bodies such as the US National Institutes of Health (NIH) and the UK Wellcome Trust in mandating such open access (OA) requirements.
 These policies have significant implications for researchers at the University of Western Australia.

 Funders consider deposit of only certain versions of a publication acceptable to fulfill their policy requirements.
 The NHMRC and ARC require either the Author Accepted Manuscript (AAM), also known as the post-print version of an article, or final publisher's version of a publication.

 Each journal will have their own provisions for assisting authors to comply with funding mandates.
 Search the SHERPA/RoMEO database to find out which version of a publication your journal allows you to deposit.

 If the journal you have published in does not allow the post-print or publishers version to be deposited, this will need to be documented and justified in your final report to the funder.

-The overarching aim of National Health and Medical Research Council (NHMRC) and Australian Research Council's (ARC) policies is to ensure that the findings of publicly funded research are made available to the wider public as soon as possible.
+The overarching aim of the Australian Research Council's (ARC) policy is to ensure that the findings of publicly funded research are made available to the wider public as soon as possible.

-Both policies require publications arising from an ARC or NHMRC supported research project to be deposited into an open access institutional repository within a twelve month period from the date of publication.
+The ARC's policy requires publications arising from an ARC-supported research project to be deposited into an open access institutional repository within a twelve month period from the date of publication.

 All researchers with an ARC grant should familiarise themselves with the details of the ARC policy.